mcrowe/codecore-js/notes/day4.md

 ## More Exercises

-- Make all blue shapes red, using one line of code.
+- Change the colour of all blue shapes to red, using one line of code.
+- Change all the small red circles into large grey squares, using one line of code.
 - Simplify your Shrink Ray using chaining.